konyomba/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ./17-hidethisword displays lines that does not contain "bin" in /etc/passwd file ./18-letteronly script displays all lines of the given file stating with letter ./19-AZ a script that replaces characters
+./20-hiago a script that removes letter c and C from input